What if I have a question about my claim?

 • Your claim may be declined

-Once a claim is submitted we will review all of the relevant information to determine what is covered under your specific policy.
+Once you submit a claim, we will review all relevant information to determine what is covered under your specific policy.

-For example, here are some reasons why a claim may be partially approved or declined:
+Here are some common reasons why a claim may be partially approved or declined:

-• An insurance policy was not current at the time of the loss occurring
+• Your insurance policy was not current at the time of the loss.

-• The damages or cause of damage are subject to one or more policy exclusions
+• The damage or its cause is subject to one or more policy exclusions.

 What can I do if I am unhappy with my claim?